himynameisdave/postcss-rgb-plz/README.md

 ### Reasoning

 Part of the CSS styleguide at my work is to always use rgb values for color, and sometimes I like to use hexes/my preprocessor will convert to hexes.
+This solves that issue.